Medical Negligence in Child Birth Leads to Cerebral Palsy

 As Child A was classed as a Protected Party, lacking the mental capacity to make informed decisions for himself, it was necessary for the compensation settlement to be approved by the Court.
 This was to ensure the award was in the child’s best interests.

-"Child A's mother contacted our Medical Negligence Solicitors in desperation, following another national law firm's rejection of the case due to a lack of supporting expert evidence."
+"Child A's mother contacted our Medical Negligence Lawyers in desperation, following another national law firm's rejection of the case due to a lack of supporting expert evidence."

 "We were happy to take on the challenge and after instructing our own tried and trusted team of medical experts, we were able to construct a compelling case.
 Because of this, the Hospital Trust and their legal team eventually saw the sense of reaching a negotiated settlement."